 Easiest way to verify Bluetooth is to scan for nearby bluetooth devices.
 Make sure your bluetooth device is broadcasting (usually by pressing a "connect" button or the like).
-Boot with Linux and on the command line (over debug console) issue the commands and a list of nearby bluetooth devices should appear.
+Boot with Linux and on the command line (over debug console) issue the commands hcitool -i hci0 scan and a list of nearby bluetooth devices should appear.